8 Ways You Might Be Cheating on Your Taxes

 Forgetting to Report Gambling Winnings

 You might not know that gambling winnings are taxable income.
-So, if you won a few bucks at the casino or had a good day at the track, you're swindling the government if you don't report your winnings as "other income" on line 8 of Schedule 1 (Form 1040).
+So, if you won a few bucks at the casino or had a good day at the track, you're swindling the government if you don't report your winnings as "other income" on Schedule 1 of your Form 1040 tax return.
 (If you win a noncash prize, such as a car or a trip, report its fair market value as income.)
 You may even receive a W-2G form from a casino or other gaming business if your winnings are at least $600 and the payout is at least 300 times the amount of your wager.
 If so, remember that the IRS gets a copy, too.

 On the bright side, you might be able to deduct some or all of your gambling losses.
 There are some restrictions, though.
 You have to itemize on Schedule A to take the deduction, and you can't deduct more than the winnings you report on your return.
 But, hey, at least there's something to help offset the added tax from your good luck.

 One other point: Gambling winnings and losses have to be reported separately.
 Say, for example, you placed four separate $10 bets at the racetrack and one (but only one) of those bets came through for a $50 payout.
 You can't reduce your gambling winnings ($50) by your gambling losses ($40) and only report the difference ($10) as income.
 Instead, you must report the full $50 as taxable income and, if you itemize, you can claim a $40 deduction for your losses.

 You can deduct alimony that you pay to an ex-spouse, even if you don't itemize, as long as the divorce agreement was in place before the end of 2018.
 Sounds simple, but sometimes it isn't.
 If you're taking a deduction for payments that don't qualify as "alimony," then you're underpaying your taxes.